molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 javascript.

 Validation expressions must return either null or true.
 Otherwise they will show an error message and prevent insert/update.
 In case of 'false' the visible expression itself is shown.
 Otherwise, the return value of the expression will be shown.
+For example:

 | validation                                                             | message                                                            |
 |------------------------------------------------------------------------|--------------------------------------------------------------------|